atom-sw/fauxpy/docs/source/user/test_repo.rst

 - `tqdm <https://github.com/tqdm/tqdm>`_
 - `youtube-dl <https://github.com/ytdl-org/youtube-dl>`_

-The FauxPy-Test repository
-provides detailed instructions
+The FauxPy-Test repository provides detailed instructions on running FauxPy with these projects to verify two key aspects:

-on running FauxPy with these projects, ensuring each new version is thoroughly tested against real-world Python projects.
-This process verifies that
+1. Ensure the new version runs on real-world programs without crashing.

-the results produced by the new version of FauxPy is consistent with those of previous versions.
+2. Confirm that the results produced by the new version are consistent with those from the previous version.
+This helps us ensure no regressions occurred during development.

 Extending the Test Repository
 =============================

+We plan to extend the
+FauxPy-Test repository
-We plan to extend The FauxPy-Test repository by including more real-world Python projects in the future to further enhance our confidence in FauxPy's reliability.
+by including more real-world Python projects in the future to further enhance our confidence in FauxPy's reliability.